gsarti/ik-nlp-tutorials/README.md

 Make sure the virtual environment is activated before running Jupyter.
 If you are using Colab, simply run the cell at the beginning of each notebook to install the required packages.
 Refer to [Using a Python Virtual Environment](https://huggingface.co/course/chapter0/1#using-a-python-virtual-environment) for more details on how to create and activate a virtual environment.

-### About us
+## About us

 [**Arianna Bisazza**](https://www.cs.rug.nl/~bisazza/) is an Assistant Professor in Computational Linguistics and Natural Language Processing at the [Computational Linguistics Group](https://www.rug.nl/research/clcg/research/cl/) of the University of Groningen.
 She is passionate about the statistical modeling of languages, particularly in a multilingual context, and her long-term goal is to design robust NLP algorithms that can adapt to the large variety of linguistic phenomena observed around the world.
 She is part of the Dutch consortium [InDeep: Interpreting Deep Learning Models for Text and Sound](https://interpretingdl.github.io/), leading the work package on interpretability for neural machine translation.

 [**Gabriele Sarti**](https://gsarti.com) is a doctoral researcher at the [Computational Linguistics Group](https://www.rug.nl/research/clcg/research/cl/) of the University of Groningen.
 He is part of the consortium [InDeep](https://interpretingdl.github.io/), working on interpretability for neural machine translation.
-His research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.
+His research focuses on interpretability for sequence-to-sequence NLP models, in particular from a user-centric perspective and by leveraging human behavioral signals.

 [**Anjali Nair**](https://nl.linkedin.com/in/anjalinair012) is a MSc candidate in AI at the University of Groningen. *To be completed.*